How sexual abuse affects adults | Bolt Burdon Kemp How sexual abuse affects adults | Bolt Burdon Kemp

 • Substance or alcohol abuse

-• STIs or pregnancy in a person who doesn’t have the capacity to provide consent
+• STIs or pregnancy in a person who can’t provide consent

 Our Insights